Reporting Absences

 Planned Absence/Holiday forms are available at the school office.

-THE SCHOOL WILL NOT AUTHORISE ANY HOLIDAYS.
+THE SCHOOL DOES NOT AUTHORISE ANY TERM-TIME HOLIDAYS.

 Sometimes children become unwell or have an accident at school and we will need to contact you.
 Please make sure we have up to date contact details for you.